Loma Verde Novato Neighborhood Guide & Market Insights

 Loma Verde, Novato (CA 94949): Complete Neighborhood Guide

-A South Novato / Ignacio-area neighborhood known for everyday convenience — and unusually direct access to Big Rock Ridge open space.
+An under-the-radar South Novato / Ignacio-area neighborhood known for it's easy commute to SF, everyday convenience and unusually direct access to Big Rock Ridge open space.

 Loma Verde at a Glance